The end of the school day can be a difficult time for students living in poverty

 Impact NW supports low-income students through our Community Schools programs by offering extended-day activities that engage students, parents, and community members, transforming high-poverty public schools into vibrant community centers.

 The overwhelming majority of Community Schools’ students qualify for free or reduced lunch and have been identified as being at-risk of academic failure; many speak English as a learned language.
 Community Schools’ activities promote student achievement, enrich day-school curriculum, and increase school attendance.
 All participants also have access to an after-school meal and homework support.
-Recent examples of extended-day activities include ESL (English as a second language) classes for students and their families, dance and movement classes, college and financial aid informational sessions, study halls & homework clubs, and cultural celebrations for Black History Month & Cinco de Mayo.
+Recent examples of extended-day activities include ESL (English as a second language) classes for students and their families, dance and movement classes, college and financial aid informational sessions, sports, art, science, and cultural celebrations for Black History Month & Cinco de Mayo.

 Impact NW offers Community Schools programming at the following local area schools: